• Home

 INCLUSIONS PACKAGE

-• Five nights accommodations at hotel in San Juan
+• Five nights at Marriott Hotel Rumbao in Old San Juan

-• Two days guided tours in Old San Juan
+• Private guided tour in Old San Juan

 • Admission to all venues in the itinerary